redtexts/texts/gorter_1918_world_revolution.md

 It will retain conscription.

 It will take industry under its protection -- making the proletariat State workers, industrial soldiers.
 It will turn them into slaves of the companies, syndicates and trusts.
 The State will be a house of correction.
-State Socialism will be introduced in the interests of Capitalism, in which State Capitalism will be all-powerful, and the workers reduced to complete slavery [(8)][notes].
+State Socialism will be introduced in the interests of Capitalism, in which State Capitalism will be all-powerful, and the workers reduced to complete slavery^[By State Socialism we understand a system of society in which the State operates many businesses for the Capitalists, and protects the Capitalists by laws and regulations against the workers.].

 The State will become the most relentless of exploiters; the strike will be made impossible.